There is a sixteenth century saying “He who would Old England win must at Weybourne Hope begin” reflecting the ease of landing because

 Sir Winston Churchill and The Princess Royal, Princess Mary were amongst the many important visitors to the camp during the Second World War.

-To-day the RAF still maintains a radar station within the area and some of the gun emplacements remain although they are not open to visitors.
+To-day the RAF still maintains a radar station within the area and some of the gun emplacements remain although they are not open to visitors but can be seen when taking a vehicle ride and a booklet on the WW2 defences is available from the Shop.

 In 1986, work began to demolish nearly 200 old buildings which were beyond repair and 45,000 tons of rubble was removed to make way for